-Students are subject to UW-Madison’s “International Travel Policy” (International Travel Resources, Guidelines and Policies).
-The policy has been devised to reflect the U.S. Department of State and CDC’s updated travel advisory systems.
+Students are subject to UW-Madison’s “International Travel Policy” (International Travel Resources, Guidelines, and Policies).
+The policy has been revised to reflect the U.S. Department of State and CDC’s updated travel advisory systems.
 It offers a process by which waivers can be requested if risks can be mitigated effectively.
 The waiver process is described here: Travel Warning Waiver Request.

 Employees are not impacted by the International Travel Policy but are highly encouraged to discuss their travel plans with their supervisor.